Andy Williams (surgeon)

-Andrew "Andy" Michael Williams (born 14 March 1964) is a British knee and sports surgeon who specialises in ligament injuries.
+Andrew Michael Williams (born 14 March 1964) is a British knee and sports surgeon who specialises in ligament injuries.
 He is known for treating professional athletes, including Premier League footballers. and English Premiership rugby union players.
 Williams is a Reader at Imperial College London and co-founder of London musculoskeletal health centre Fortius Clinic.
-He was named in The Times’ 2011 list of Britain’s top surgeons.
+He was named in The Times 2011 list of Britain's top surgeons.

 Biography

 Williams qualified as a surgeon at King's College Hospital, London in 1987.
 He completed his orthopaedic training at the Royal National Orthopaedic Hospital in Stanmore in 1996, before undertaking a year-long fellowship in Brisbane, Australia in 1996-97 with Dr Peter Myers.

 Williams is also a researcher and lecturer on knee-related issues.
 He is a Reader at Imperial College, London and an Honorary Senior Research Fellow at Nuffield Department of Orthopaedics, University of Oxford.

 In 2014 Williams became a member of the ESSKA (European Society for Sports Traumatology, Knee Surgery and Arthroscopy) Sports Committee.
 He was also a board member at The Bone & Joint Journal for which he remains a reviewer as he is for The American Journal of Sports Medicine.
 He was a lead editor on the 39th edition of Gray's Anatomy.